5 horsey jobs to do in March

 Brace yourself for March Winds

 Most of us have heard of “March winds” and “April showers” but did you know that they form part of an old proverb “March winds and April showers bring forth May flowers" which was first recorded in 1886?
 The phrase is even mentioned in the Prologue of the Canterbury Tales.
 That aside, March does seem to be windy, so brace yourself and take precautions where you can to avoid injury in fields or out riding.
-Horses seem to get a bit sharper when it’s windy, so if you must hack wear Hi Viz and try to avoid the road if possible.
-If you have to turn out, consider limiting turn out time or, even better, keep him if you’re able to get him out his stable and exercise him at some stage during the day.
+Horses seem to get a bit sharper when it’s windy so, if you must hack, wear hi-viz clothing for you and hi-viz for your horse and try to avoid the road if possible.
+If you have to turn out, consider limiting turn-out time or, even better, keep him in if you’re able to get him out of his stable and exercise him at some stage during the day.

 Get fit for it!